 The office also coordinates cultural and social events so that international students can share their national heritages with the campus educational community.
 Student Panels for an International Curriculum and Education (SPICE), a weekly coffee hour on Fridays at 2 p.m. and the Phi Beta Delta Honor Society for International Scholars are some of the highlights of the IESC.

 Opportunities to both study abroad or to take a semester to attend another U.S. campus for a semester or a year on exchange through the National Student Exchange program (NSE) also are available through this office.
 To qualify for admission to the California State University International Programs (CSUIP), students must have upper division or graduate standing at a CSU campus by the time of departure.
 Students at the sophomore level may, however, participate in the language acquisition programs in France, Germany and Mexico.

 California Community College transfer students are eligible to apply to the CSUIP directly from their community colleges after they have applied to CSUN and have been or are in the process of being admitted to the University.
 Students also must possess a current cumulative GPA of 2.75 or 3.0, depending on the program for which they apply.
 Some programs also have language study and/or other coursework prerequisites.

-Students may also apply to short-term international exchange programs through campus-based exchanges, participate in the Fullbright program, or apply for Chinese government scholarship programs, which provides them with the opportunity to study in China.
+Students may also apply for short-term international exchange programs through campus-based exchanges, participate in the Fullbright program or apply for Chinese government scholarship programs, which provides them with the opportunity to study in China.